fhmjones/eosc310/dashdir/instructions.md

 ##### Instructions:
+This is an interactive Daisyworld model that calculates the evolution of the equilibrium temperature and surface area of daisies.
+This model is divided into two
+parts: the first one considers a planet orbiting a star that is outputting a constant solar flux with time, and the second part of the
+model considers what happens when the amount of solar energy emitted by the star changes with time.

 1. **White daisy albedo**: controls the albedo (reflectivity) of white daisies.
 Higher values mean more solar radiation is reflected back into space.